 SLR (2015a) analysed the potential impact of a pumping rate of 460 ML/year on adjacent bores and aquifer and predicted no impacts.
 The extraction also satisfied the Aquifer Interference Policy (NOW 2012) minimal impact considerations for a Highly Productive Water Source, with the associated drawdown predicted to not exceed two metres.

-As shown in Table 17, only Piezo 1 Deep exceeded the 2 m variation by 0.4 m.
-All other deep piezometers did not exceed the 2 m variation and have therefore not exceeded the predictions.
+As shown in Table 17, no deep piezometers exceeded the 2 m variation and have therefore not exceeded the predictions.